BlackZ/informatiCup/README.txt

 When just tiping
  $ python run_isySUR.py
-the gui version as default is used.
+the gui version is used as default.

 For more information about optional and required parameters (cli/gui, inPath, outPath) check the help parameter (-h) or the manual.